MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 THE VIEW

-THE LENTI
+THE LENSES

-We choose innovative and technologically advanced lenses to correct vision, protect the eyes, and improve visual clarity.
+We choose innovative and technologically advanced lenses to correct vision, protect the eyes, and enhance visual clarity.
 All prescription lenses are finished and mounted in our laboratories located within our retail outlets, to be adapted to the shapes and sizes of the chosen frames.

-THE CONSULTATION
+THE CONSULTING

 We dream of revealing the beauty of the world with accessories like glasses, capable of lifting the veils from the surrounding world and being amplifiers of sensations and emotions.